kanaria007/saas-architecture-review-navigator/docs/en/contributing.md

   Rewording for precision or developer comprehension, if meaning is preserved.

 - ✅ **Improving GitHub workflow integration**
-  Enhancements like better `mkdocs.yml` config, GitHub Pages setup, or contributor tooling.
+  Enhancements such as better `mkdocs.yml` configuration, GitHub Pages setup, or contributor tooling are welcome.
+  (Note: I'm personally not very familiar with these areas, so contributions here would be especially appreciated.)

 ---